 Del-Val Food Ingredients donut glaze stabilizers are a premium icing and glaze stabilizers available in three highly concentrated versions.
 Standard, Transparent and extra stable.
 We also have a 4th version for extended shelf life PACKAGED yeast donuts.
 This grade is our ESL Glaze Stabilizer and products using this must be packaged in airtight packages.
 Del-Val has the best donut glaze technical help in the industry.
 If you need help with donut glaze, call us and challenge us with your donut glaze technical help questions.

 Del-Val Food Ingredients only uses the highest grades of agar that has the highest water-binding and gel strength in our glaze stabilizers.
 Agar is the most expensive ingredient in the glaze stabilizer and there are several grades of agar.
 We only use a special grade of agar as it is highly functional in glazes due to its high water-binding ability.
 It is vital to use a stabilizer with the correct agar type and grade to achieve proper water binding characteristics.
-Agar will not alter the water activity of the glaze, but it will help with reducing melting during hot weather.
+Agar will not alter the water activity of the glaze, but it will help with reducing melting during hot weather and stabilizing the water movement.

 A good cook up style glaze stabilizer is needed to make a stable donut glaze or icing.
 Ready to use donut glazes and non-cook up glaze stabilizers will never give the stability needed for a wholesale application.
 Icing and glazes for sweet goods and donuts are water icings that consist of mostly sugar and water.
 Typically, donut glaze is used on yeast-raised donuts and honey buns where icings are used on pastries, Danish, honey buns, cake donuts, and yeast-raised donuts.